Film posters: Research and planning task

 3) What were the key numbers in terms of cinema box office takings, TV viewers, VOD and DVD sales?

-5) What did the report conclude with regards to social media and the marketing campaign?
+4) What was the primary target audience for A Field In England?
+Does this surprise you?
+How does it contrast with your answer to question 5 in the tasks above?5) What did the report conclude with regards to social media and the marketing campaign?
 How does this link to our Chicken case study?

 6) Finally, what was the BFI's conclusion with regards to the unusual release strategy for A Field In England?
 Was it a success?
 What evidence is provided to argue this point?